Sending your Master’s thesis for evaluation and publishing it in digital format

 - Check again that the information is correct and complete the depositing.

-- After a successful submission your work is under a review and evaluation process that includes plagiarism detection in the Urkund system.
-After submission, you will receive an automatic confirmation message from the Urkund and E-thesis system.
+- After a successful submission your work is under a review and evaluation process that includes plagiarism detection in the Ouriginal system.
+After submission, you will receive an automatic confirmation message from the Ouriginal and E-thesis system.

 - After the submission, your thesis will be waiting for further processing and will not be immediately read by your reviewers.